JoaquinArruiz/rock-paper-scissors/README.md

 # rock-paper-scissors
-simple rock paper and scissors game to show new javascript knowledge
+simple rock paper and scissors game to show new javascript, html and css knowledge